jillshem/jillshem/README.md

 - ⚡ Fun fact: ...
 -->

+## Current Fascinations
+- ☁️ Right now, I'm diving into the world of **cloud computing** 👩🏼‍🚀
+- 👩🏻‍💻 I’m also sharpening my **Node, React, and Next.js** skills, building them from the ground up with plenty of enthusiasm! 🤓

 ## About Me
-I'm a passionate software developer with a love for crafts, books, learning, and challenges.
 - 😄 **Pronouns:** she/her 💁🏻‍♀️
 - ⚡ **Fun Fact:** I once won a round of rock-paper-scissors against a Grammy Award-nominated singer/songwriter at a meet-and-greet in Vancouver... which isn't exactly related to coding or technology, but hey, a win is a win, and I have bragging rights! 🎉✌️🤷🏻‍♀️✌️

-## Current Fascinations
-- ☁️ Right now, I'm diving into the world of **cloud computing** 👩🏼‍🚀
-- 👩🏻‍💻 I’m also sharpening my **Node, React, and Next.js** skills, building them from the ground up with plenty of enthusiasm! 🤓

 <!-- TODO
 ## Latest Reads 📚